lamindb.UPath

 The final path component, minus its last suffix.

-property storage_options: Mapping[str, Any]
+- property storage_options: Mapping[str, Any]¶

-The fsspec storage options for the path.
+The read-only fsspec storage options for the path.

 The final component’s last suffix, if any.